 Pre-approving unforeseen works:

-By default, even though you have an account with an approved limit, our contracts are worded so that you have to provide some sort of additional approval to use these unallocated funds.
+By default, even though you have an account with an approved limit, our contracts are worded so that you have to provide some sort of additional approval to actually use these unallocated funds.
 Honestly, having customers' on-site approval is our preference but it just isn't always feasible for many of our busy customers.
 For those who aren't always on-site (meaning they may not be able to verbally approve works while we're on-site), we recommend initialing the yellow highlighted box on the HIC next to the pre-approval funds' dollar limit.
 That way, if we find something we believe you'll want repaired, AAAA can, at minimum, bill for time and materials up to the amount of your account limit.
 Please note that, as a courtesy, even if you do choose to initial the highlighted box, AAAA's policy is to still attempt to attain your approval before performing the work (i.e., if you're home, we'll ask).
 The yellow box is only for those who are comfortable with a blanket pre-approval of both funds -and- work.
 Since our older accounts usually grow to trust our judgment on these things, please just let us know once you decide to adjust your contract.

 Why the contract is open-ended:

 We've yet to meet anyone who wants to deal with an HIC twice.
 As such, we've done our best to make sure that, for any future work you would like, all you would need is to approve simple change orders.
 If you prefer that your contract have a specific end, please simply ask (or just scribble it in before signing and returning the HIC to us).